Frequently Asked Questions

 What are the deadlines for submitting proposals, and where do they need to go?

 Proposals must be submitted ten days before the IRB meeting dates.
 One original copy of the protocol must be delived to Dr. Rene Munoz, Director of Sponsored Programs and Research Administration.
-The proposal will be scanned and electronically routed to the IRB committee chair for his/her review and action.
+The proposal will be scanned and electronically routed to the IRB committee chair for review and action.

 Under what conditions is research exempt from IRB review?